spk/money-open-exchange-rates/README.md

 Unknown pair rates are transparently calculated: using inverse rate (if known), or using base currency rate to both currencies forming the pair.

-## Example configuration initializer with Rails and cache
+## Full example configuration initializer with Rails and cache

 ~~~
 require 'money/bank/open_exchange_rates_bank'